 Chris Weitz’s tale of immigration and gangs in East L.A. might have garnered more attention had it not been foolishly released during the summer.
 What also got lost was Alexandre Desplat’s moving score.
 Desplat adapts his signature orchestrations with a touch of South of the Border guitar, providing a moving voice to the plight of Mexican immigrants without veering into mariachi territory.
 Hope (and hopelessness) in the face of the American dream never sounded so beautiful.

 6. WATER FOR ELEPHANTS (James Newton Howard)

 In this adaptation of Sara Gruen’s bestselling novel, the elephant had more personality than either Robert Pattinson or Reese Witherspoon.
 What the film may have lacked in excitement or romantic chemistry, it made up for in period detail with lovely cinematography, art direction, and a typically fine performance by Christoph Waltz.
 James Newton Howard’s haunting score has a sepia-toned nostalgia to it.
-Americana strains raise the big top, while delicate strings, harp and woodwind lines weave in and out of period songs.
-Howard downplays the circus oom-pah-pah, instead dancing around memories and complementing the visual landscape with lush harmonies.
+Americana strains raise the big top, while delicate strings, harp, and woodwind lines weave in and out of period songs.
+Howard downplays the circus oom-pah-pah, instead of dancing around memories and complementing the visual landscape with lush harmonies.

 5. HUGO (Howard Shore)